-- · A new corporation filing a short-period return must generally file by the 15th day of the 3rd month after the short period ends. - · A corporation that has dissolved must generally file by the 15th day of the 3rd month after the date it dissolved. - If the due date of any filing falls on a Saturday, Sunday, or legal holiday, the corporation may file on the next business day. - Form 1120-F must be filed on a timely basis and in a true and accurate manner in order for a foreign corporation to take deductions and credits against its effectively connected income.
+A new corporation filing a short-period return must generally file by the 15th day of the 3rd month after the short period ends.
+A corporation that has dissolved must generally file by the 15th day of the 3rd month after the date it dissolved.
+If the due date of any filing falls on a Saturday, Sunday, or legal holiday, the corporation may file on the next business day.

+day. • Form 1120-F must be filed on a timely basis and in a true and accurate manner in order for a foreign corporation to take deductions and credits against its effectively connected income.
 For these purposes, Form 1120-F is generally considered to be timely filed if it is filed no later than 18 months after the due date of the current year's return.
 An exception may apply to foreign corporations that have yet to file Form 1120-F for the preceding tax year.
+Another exception may apply to foreign corporations that acted reasonably and in good faith in failing to file Form 1120-F (including a protective return).
+See Temporary Regulations section 1.882-4T for more information about this latter exception.